Geoffrey Garrett: Career

 Garrett serves on the boards of advisors of the Indian School of Business and the Tsinghua University School of Economics and Management.
 He is also a fellow of the Academy of the Social Sciences in Australia.

 Controversy

-After several of USC Professor Greg Patton's students complained to the university about the professor using a common Chinese Mandarin filler word during academic lecture that equated to the English word "that", which the students mistook for a racial pejorative, Geoffrey Garrett advised students that the professor would no longer be teaching the course.
-"It is simply unacceptable for the faculty to use words in class that can marginalize, hurt and harm the psychological safety of our students," he said.
-Other USC students backed Prof Greg Patton's academic use of the word, with many on social media noting that Prof Patton's punishment appeared to be discrimination against speakers of Chinese.
+In 2020, after several of USC Professor Greg Patton's students complained to the university about the professor using a common Mandarin filler word in a lecture that equated to the English word "that", which the students mistook for a racial pejorative, Geoffrey Garrett advised students that the professor would no longer be teaching the course.
+"It is simply unacceptable for the faculty to use words in class that can marginalize, hurt and harm the psychological safety of our students", he said.
+Other USC students backed Patton's academic use of the word, with many on social media noting that the punishment appeared to be discrimination against speakers of Chinese.